-SEND Ensure that CYP with SEND have equal opportunities to achieve their full potential (SEND strategy).
-Educational achievement As many children as possible attend a 'good' or 'outstanding' school Reduce the numbers of children and Young people of statutory school who are not in school.
-Including (persistent absentees, CYP suspended school, CYP on part time attendance, CYP on school roll but not attended CYP with medical including mental illness) Improve the attainment of children and young people, particularly those in poverty and to close the gap in educational outcomes between child FSM and those not on FSM Aspirations and future employment Reduce the number of vulnerable (LAC, leaving care, and CYP with SEND/EHCP) 16-25 year olds who are not in employment education or training.
-Including all 16-18 year old not in EET.
-Ensure that CYP with SEND flourish and thrive so that they can continue to achieve their full potential and aspirations in their early years, at school, college and as adults.
-Deepen and broaden the nature of the creative and cultural learning opportunities for Luton's children and young people and ensure the offer enables progression.
-NEW Increase the numbers of CYP who are engaged and involved with their local community, (through extra curricula engagement youth voice youth climate, community, wider.
+- As many children as possible attend a 'good' or 'outstanding' school - Reduce the numbers of children and Young people of statutory school age who are not in school.
+Including (persistent absentees, CYP suspended from school, CYP on part time attendance, CYP on school roll but not attending, CYP with medical including mental illness) - Improve the attainment of children and young people, particularly those living in poverty and to close the gap in educational outcomes between children on FSM and those not on FSM

+Aspirations and future employment

+- Reduce the number of vulnerable (LAC, leaving care, and CYP with SEND/EHCP) 16-25 year olds who are not in employment education or training.
+Including all 16-18 year old not in EET. - Ensure that CYP with SEND flourish and thrive so that they can continue to achieve their full potential and aspirations in their early years, at school, college and as adults. - Deepen and broaden the nature of the creative and cultural learning opportunities for Luton's children and young people and ensure the offer enables progression.
+NEW - Increase the numbers of CYP who are engaged and involved with their local community, (through extra curricula engagement youth voice youth climate, community, wider.
 Opportunities to engage, giving something back, civil society, autonomy, LGBT clubs, student driven) NEW